MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 > [!div class="checklist"]
 > - **Decide whether Power BI should inherit labels from data sources:** Decide whether Power BI should inherit these labels.
 Plan to enable the tenant setting to allow this capability.
-> - **Review technical prerequisites:** Determine whether you need to take extra steps to assign sensitivity labels to the data sources.
+> - **Review technical prerequisites:** Determine whether you need to take extra steps to assign sensitivity labels to data sources.
 > - **Test label inheritance functionality:** Complete a technical proof of concept to test how inheritance works.
-Verify the feature works as you expect in various circumstances.
+Verify that the feature works as you expect in various circumstances.
 > - **Include in user documentation:** Ensure that information about label inheritance is added to guidance provided to users.
 Include realistic examples in the user documentation.

 ## Published label policies

-After you define a sensitivity label, the label is included in one or more [_label policies_](/microsoft-365/compliance/sensitivity-labels).
+After you define a sensitivity label, the label can be added to one or more [_label policies_](/microsoft-365/compliance/sensitivity-labels).
 A label policy is how you publish the label so it can be used.
 It defines which labels can be used by which set of authorized users.
 There are other settings as well, such as the default label and mandatory label.

 Using multiple label policies can be helpful when you need to target different sets of users.
 You can define a sensitivity label once and then include in one or more label policies.